thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 <br>
 ##### About
 >**Build and share a bento box where your app's features are the main course.**
->Perfect for app developers and other creators, Bento|Craft is designed to be lightweight and delightful, producing beautiful marketing images to be used on social media, websites, press kits, and more.
-With nearly endless design possibilities, your mockups will command attention.
+>Made for app developers and creators, Bento|Craft is a lightweight and delightful marketing asset designer.
+Effortlessly produce beautiful marketing images to be used on social media, websites, press kits, and more.
+Whether you're launching a new app, pushing an update, or sharing your service with the world, your mockups will command attention.

 ##### Stand out on social
 Cultivate a dedicated audience by creating posts as unique as your app.
 Bento|Craft simplifies the process of crafting unique designs, enabling effortless sharing across various social media platforms.